alf45tar/PedalinoMini/README.md

 From Value/To Value|Define the range from a off value to a on value (see below).
 Tags When Off|Action name to display when off action is triggered.
 Tags When On|Action name to display when on action is triggered.
 Led|Select the led number and the off and on color.
+Use Default for use the default led defined in Pedals.

 Action|MIDI Channel|MIDI Code|From|To
 :-----|:----------:|:-------:|:--:|:--: